MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/consumer/mobile/mobile-reports-in-the-mobile-apps.md

 5) Ver todas as ações do relatório.

 #### <a name="all-report-actions"></a>Todas as ações do relatório
-Tocar na opção "..." no rodapé do relatório apresenta todas as ações que pode efetuar num relatório.
+Tocar na opção "..." no rodapé do relatório apresenta todas as ações que pode realizar num relatório.

 ![todas as ações do relatório](./media/mobile-reports-in-the-mobile-apps/report-all-actions.png)